ness-tea/ness-tea.github.io/README.md

 # Personal Website
-A personal website in-the-making for my portfolio, comprising software projects and artwork.
+A personal website for portfolio displaying.
+Comprised of software & design projects.

 Written using the following:
   - HTML
   - CSS

-Currently learning:
-  - JavaScript
-  - jQuery
-  - React.js
+  - JS

 https://nessenceart.github.io/